jrtechs/NodeJSBlog/blogContent/posts/data-science/lets-build-a-genetic-algorithm.md

 ### Pairing

-Pairing is the process of selecting who mates together to produce offspring.
+Pairing is the process of selecting mates to produce offspring.
 A typical approach will separate the population into two segments of mothers and fathers.
 You then randomly pick pairs of mothers and fathers to produce offspring.
 It is ok if one chromosome mates more than once.